galst/FinalProject/README.md

 ![](img/gates-cloud.PNG)

 Now that we have a sense we have a good sense of the most common words for each figure, lets translate the data into a graph and calculate some important features of it.
+We think that looking at the problem as a graph can help us visualize the data better and get to a better understanding of it.
 By calculating these feature we can have some sense on:

 - The most important words
 - Words appearing next to each
 - Words usually coming together